mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 13. Abundance calculations

-In this step you will use Python scripts to calculate OTUs abundance (based on abundance in clusters) and create final OTU table.
+In this step you will use Python scripts to calculate OTUs abundance (based on the number of reads in clusters) and create final OTU table.

 ```
 for folder in ../../4UProtistDiversity/merging_nanopore/*; do folder_name=$(basename "$folder"); ../scripts/abundance.py -otu otus.fasta -fclu clusters_final -bclu ../../4UProtistDiversity/merging_nanopore/${folder_name}/clusters_error -b "$folder" -o "abundance_${folder_name}.tsv"; done